gozoro/jquery-ajaxform/README.md

 jquery-ajaxform
 ===============

- A jQuery plugin to submit forms with files via AJAX and to get a response with errors.
+ A jQuery plugin to submit form with files via AJAX and to get a response with errors.
  Browsers without FormData uses iframe transport to send files.

-`jquery-ajaxform` attaches callback hooks to a form's submit event. of a form send or a file upload.
+`jquery-ajaxform` attaches callback hooks to a form's submit event.

 Requirements
 ------------